-- c) The creation of a new family benefit for all veterans in receipt of Pain and Suffering compensation to parallel the Pension Act provisions in relation to spousal and child allowances, so as to recognize the impact of the veteran's disability on their family. - 4) A recognition that systemic change is essential to tackle the backlog/wait-time crisis, including the adoption of fast-tracking protocols and a form of automatic entitlement for common disabilities.
+- recognize the impact of the veteran's disability on their family. - 4.
+A recognition that systemic change is essential to tackle the backlog/ wait-time crisis, including the adoption of fast-tracking protocols and a form of automatic entitlement for common disabilities.
 Notwithstanding slight improvements over recent months, the latest Auditor General's report and the Parliamentary Budget Officer's report of 2020 make clear that increased temporary staffing and augmented digitization alone are not sufficient to resolve this ongoing problem.
-It is to be noted that our 2023-24 Legislative Program, in addressing the totally unacceptable backlog and wait times for veterans' disability claims, contains the essential elements of our proposals to alleviate this intolerable situation sooner rather than later. - 5) We have been encouraged by the enactment in April 2022 of an immediate treatment benefit policy for veterans suffering mental health challenges, which has been a major breakthrough in accord with the longstanding position of NCVA in this context.
-We will continue to pursue an extension of this treatment benefit policy so as to ensure that it applies to all disabled veterans in urgent need of treatment or health care. - 6) In response to NCVA's concerns, there has been significant progress over the last year by the DND/CAF to achieve enduring cultural change and to prevent and eradicate harassment and sexual misconduct in the CAF.
+It is to be noted that our 2023-24 Legislative Program, in addressing the totally unacceptable backlog and wait times for veterans' disability claims, contains the essential elements of our proposals to alleviate this intolerable situation sooner rather than later. - 5.
+We have been encouraged by the enactment in April 2022 of an immediate treatment benefit policy for veterans suffering mental health challenges, which has been a major

-We will continue to press the government to fully implement, without further delay, all of the salient recommendations contained in the report of Madame Justice Arbour (Independent External Comprehensive Review).
+- breakthrough in accord with the long-standing position of NCVA in this context.
+We will continue to pursue an extension of this treatment benefit policy so as to ensure that it applies to all disabled veterans in urgent need of treatment or health care. - 6.
+In response to NCVA's concerns, there has been significant progress over the last year by the DND/CAF to achieve enduring cultural change and to prevent and eradicate harassment and sexual misconduct in the CAF.
+We will continue to press the government to fully implement, without further delay, all of the salient recommendations contained in the report of Madame Justice Arbour (IECR).

 We are encouraged that the essential proposal concerning the appointment of an independent external auditor was implemented for the purpose of overseeing the progress required in regard to this ongoing crisis.

-We are further recommending that the minister of national defence: 1) extend the appointment of the external monitor for at least three years; 2) take the necessary action to launch immediately the external review of the two military colleges; 3) for the purpose of more meaningful oversight, establish a fully independent Office of the Inspector General of the DND and the CAF reporting to Parliament; and 4) ensure remedial steps are taken to address any challenges being encountered by individual claimants in the transition of their cases to the civilian/criminal courts.
+We are further recommending that the Minister of National Defence:

+1) extend the appointment of the external monitor for at least three years;

+2) take the necessary action to launch immediately the external review of the two military colleges;

+3) for the purpose of more meaningful oversight, establish a fully independent Office of the Inspector General of the DND and the CAF reporting to Parliament; and 4) ensure remedial steps are taken to address any challenges being encountered by individual claimants

-7) The marriage after 60 dispute and our demand that the so-called "gold digger's clause" be eliminated from the Canadian Forces Superannuation Act (CFSA) after many years of advocacy.
-It is noteworthy that the Standing Committee on Veterans Affairs (ACVA) recently carried out an extensive study of this longstanding grievance.
+- in the transition of their cases to the civilian/criminal courts. - The marriage after 60 dispute and our demand that the so-called "gold digger's clause" be eliminated from the Canadian Forces Superannuation Act (CFSA) after many years of advocacy.
+It is noteworthy that the Standing Committee on Veterans Affairs (ACVA) recently carried out an extensive study of this long-standing grievance.
 On balance, the report contains a strong set of recommendations, particularly Recommendation 9, which calls for the Government of Canada to repeal the marriage after 60 clause in the CFSA and the RCMP Superannuation Act.

 With respect to the authority and jurisdiction of VAC, we would propose that the Veterans Survivors Fund, initially announced in the 2019 budget in the amount of \$150 million, should be established to address the inequities and injustices created by the current CFSA legislation.
-The principles to be applied are detailed in this year's NCVA Legislative Program.
+The principles to be applied are detailed in this chapter of our NCVA Legislative Program.

-8) In relation to long-term care, VAC must ensure that the adult residential care needs of the veteran are addressed through the expansion of the current VIP program and long-term care policy of the department so as to provide a continuum of care and financial assistance in this area of intermediary institutionalized care.
+In relation to long-term care, VAC must ensure that the adult residential care needs of the veteran are addressed through the expansion of the current VIP program and long-term care policy of the department so as to provide a continuum of care and financial assistance in this area of intermediary institutionalized care.